Business Mgmt & Administration (BUS) at Tidewater Community College

 BUS 131 - Maritime Logistics Ashore

 Examines the technician and mid-level management responsibilities required to perform all tasks relative to ashore maritime logistics.
 Focuses on current occupational standards for Logisticians.
-Discusses the three major topic areas in the Naval Supply System of Intentory, logistics, and financial management.
+Discusses the three major topic areas in the Naval Supply System of Inventory, logistics, and financial management.

 Lecture 3 hours per week.